cornellsh/windows-display-mode-cli/README.md

 -   `--json` Structured output for list and apply
 -   `--quiet | --verbose` Control human-readable verbosity

+## Notes

-Notes: Use `--list-modes` to discover exact width/height/Hz/orientation supported by the driver and display.
+-   Use `--list-modes` to discover exact width/height/Hz/orientation supported by the driver and display.
 Prefer device path or index for scripting.

 ## Exit codes